ProHackTech/FreshProxies/README.md

  - check for dead proxies

- - save the proxy list
+ - save proxies list

  - start proxy browsers, with your url for 240 seconds

-> python fp.py -t http -checkd -pb -pu "https://your_website.com/" -ts 240
+> python fp.py -t http -pb -pu "https://your_website.com/" -ts 240

+**More arguments can be found using --help menu**

 ## License